 We act like wives to men who barely act like boyfriends.

-We cook their meals.
-We sex them like porn stars.
-We clean up their messes.
+We cook for them.
+We sex them like we’re in a porno.
+We clean up their messes—emotional and literal.

 And after all that?

-They still keep us at arm’s length, tell us we’re not doing enough—and then go out of their way to insult, humiliate,and tear us down like it’s sport.
+They still go out of their way to critcize, humiliate,and tear us down like it’s some kind of sport.

 So now, more and more women are deciding: Enough.